Reach your goals

 7. Find some cheerleaders

-Involve family, friends, colleagues or even a coach or mentor because being accountable to others is extremely empowering.
+Involve family, friends, colleagues or even a coach or mentor because being accountable to others is motivating.
 Saying what you’d like to achieve can bring it to life and if your goals are met with a little enthusiasm it will motivate you further.
 If you’re feeling brave you could share your goals on social media, that way you’ll have a whole host of cheerleaders on your side!

 8. Create some white space

-White space is a time when nothing is booked in and it can be used to do whatever takes your fancy.
+White space is a time when nothing is planned and it can be used to do whatever takes your fancy.
 It’s great to have this buffer because it gives you the space to think, reflect and recharge.
 It can also be used to review where you are with your goals and to make any tweaks and changes if required.
 When you rest your body and mind it will prepare you for the next stage in your journey.

 9. Practice self-compassion

 Motivate yourself with kindness rather than criticism, it will change your experience and better support you.
 Learn from your mistakes – it might simply mean you need to make a few changes.
 It’s good to acknowledge how far you’ve come and tweak your steps when required along the way.

 10. Enjoy the journey